Community Artist - A Day in the Life

-You’ve already let everyone know where you’ll be today since your schedule has been available at the park, on the park website, and on CNHA's website for quite some time.
-You are scheduled to be at the La Sal Mountains Viewpoint in Arches at 9:00 am.
-After showing the entrance station staff your volunteer sticker, you swing by the visitor center at 8:30 am and display your sandwich board, which you have updated with today's location and time information.
-This makes it easy for folks to find you, especially those who haven't heard of the program prior to their arrival (which is most of them).
-You pick up a park radio and say a quick hello to the NPS staff at the information desk, letting them know where you'll be and that you'd love it if they sent visitors your way.
+Today, you are scheduled to be at Mesa Arch in Canyonlands at 9:00 a.m.
+(It's been advertised at the park bookstore, on the park website, and on CNHA's website for weeks.)
+After showing the entrance station staff your volunteer sticker, you stop by the visitor center to display your sandwich board, which you have updated with today's location and time information.
+This makes it easy for folks to find you, since most visitors haven't heard of the program prior to their arrival.
+You also pick up a park radio and say a quick hello to the NPS staff at the information desk, letting them know where you'll be and that you'd love it if they sent visitors your way.
 Then, you drive to the viewpoint, apply sunscreen, grab your gear for the day, and find your location.
 (Don't forget your water bottle and remember to use it!)

 While creating, your goal is to facilitate the visitor's ability to view this special place through an artistic lens.
 This means being comfortable answering visitor questions while you work.
 These questions range from "why are you doing that?" to "is there a reason you chose blue there and not green?" to "where is the bathroom?"
 You explain your artistic process and what about this place inspires you to anyone who is interested.
 At the same time, you encourage visitors to share their inspiration with you.
-If asked, you might provide basic information regarding the flora, fauna, geography, geology.
-You give people good directions to where they want to go because you know the area well and are as excited to be at the Park as they are.
+If asked, you might provide basic information regarding the flora, fauna, geography, geology, as well as good directions to other park locations (adhering to any &all park regulations).

-You finish up your artwork at the scheduled time, and continue to talk with anyone interested as you pack up your things and the sandwich board.
-You grab a quick snack, you set up a simple display in front of the CNHA store to show the day's work and to discuss the products you have available for sale in the store.
-You make it clear that your art products are for sale but you’re not over-the-top in your enthusiasm to make a sale.
-Your primary focus is the connection between parks, people and art.
-You continue to explain your artistic process, direct folks to the restrooms, etc. for the duration of your stint at the visitor center.
-When your shift is over, you put the visitor center sandwich board, record your time and contact stats (before you forget them), and head home for the day.
+You finish up your artwork at the scheduled time, letting visitors know that next you'll be headed to the visitor center.
+After removing the sign, driving to the VC, and grabbing a quick snack, you set up a simple display in front of the CNHA store to show the day's work and to discuss the products you have available for sale.
+While sales are a part of the program, your primary focus is the connection between parks, people and art.
+When your shift is over, you take down the visitor center sandwich board, record your time and contact stats (before you forget them), and head home for the day.